Tylones/ARSW_2019-2_Lab-6_Blueprints_Heavy_Clients/README.md

 ## Save Button

-To update a blueprint, I simply
+To update a blueprint, I simply used a Javascript promise :

 ```js